Knee prosthesis: Are malalignments always fully corrected?

 Misalignments of the knee joint can be congenital or develop over the course of life.
 Common causes include:

-• Degenerative Diseases: Osteoarthritis leads to cartilage degradation and can alter the joint geometry.
+• Degenerative Diseases: Osteoarthritis leads to cartilage degradation and can alter joint geometry.

-• Trauma: Injuries can lead to misalignments if left untreated or inadequately treated.
+• Trauma: Injuries can lead to misalignments if untreated or inadequately treated.

 These malalignments significantly affect the joint mechanics, lead to uneven loading and can accelerate wear.
 A balanced correction approach is therefore essential.